 Flooding

-Different types of flooding and how they impact stormwater management.
+Understand the different types of flooding and how they impact stormwater management.

 Floods can happen anywhere and anytime, especially during heavy thunderstorms.
 They can damage your home and your belongings.
 Sewer back-ups occur when the storm or sanitary sewers become too full and the sewage flows backwards into residents’ homes.